 Transcription factor HOXA9 is a homeodomain DNA binding protein that plays a critical role in regulating the differentiation, self-renewal, and proliferation of hematopoietic stem cells (HSC) and their committed progenitors.
 Among a family of 39 Hox genes, Hoxa9 is the most highly expressed in the HSC compartment.
 It is directly targeted by many genetic abnormalities that lead to hematological malignancies such as leukemia (Sitwala et al., 2008, Moskow et al., 1995, Nakamura et al., 1996, Armstrong et al., 2002, Casas et al., 2003, Ferrando et al., 2003, Look, 1997, Rozovskaia et al., 2001).
 The resultant over-expression of Hoxa9 has been associated with a variety of human acute leukemias.
 It is widely accepted that HOXA9 bind to its target sequences by recognizing a four-letter consensus motif (TAAT) (Mann et al., 2009, Shen et al., 1997, 1999).
-However, this alone cannot account for transcriptional specificity as the whole genome contains many more of these consensus motifs than are actually occupied by HOXA9.
+However, such level of transcriptional specificity cannot sufficiently explain the fact that the whole genome contains many more this consensus motif than what are actually occupied by HOXA9.
 In addition, Hox proteins are highly evolutionarily conserved.
 Many Hox family members, including HOXA9, recognize the same TAAT consensus sequence.
 The question of how Hoxa9 achieves its functional specificity remains unknown.
 Recent studies have shown cooperative DNA binding and interaction between Hox and Meis1 and Pbx1.

 These two factors belong to the three amino acid extension (TALE) family which contain non-Hox homeodomain (Shen et al., 1997, 1999, Sitwala et al., 2008).
 They are believed to increase the transcriptional specificity and binding affinity of Hox.
 There is a strong correlation between Hoxa9 and Meis1 expression in human acute myeloid leukemia (AML).
-In addition, both Hoxa9 or Meis1 are required for leukemic transformation and when expressed at high levels they confer adverse prognosis.
-It appears that Hox proteins can have either activating or repressing effects on their targets (Sitwala et al., 2008), which cannot be attributed solely to the binding of Hoxa9 and its known co-factors.
+In addition, both Hoxa9 or Meis1 are required for leukemic transformation and together they confer adverse prognosis.
+However, it appears that Hox proteins can have either activating or repressing effects on their targets (Sitwala et al., 2008).
+Such functional dilemma cannot be attributed solely to the binding of Hoxa9 and its known co-factors.
 Other transcription factors are likely to play a role in providing additional functional specificity to the transcriptional regulation of Hoxa9.
-Currently, only a few such "collaborators" have been identified (Mann et al., 2009).
+Currently, there are only a few such "collaborators" that have been identified (Mann et al., 2009).
 These "collaborators" may physically interact with the Hox/Meis1 proteins or bind to adjacent cis-acting sequences.
 They may function synergistically or antagonistically with Hox/Meis1 proteins in specifying the transcription of their common target sequences.

-In order to gain a better understanding of the regulatory mechanisms of Hoxa9 and its "collaborators", it is important to identify and characterize their direct in vivo binding targets.
-Towards this end, we performed bioinformatics analyses on a dataset including ChIP-sequencing, ChIP-Chip, and microarray expression profiling experiments.
+In order to gain better understanding of the regulatory mechanisms of Hoxa9 and its "collaborators", it is important to identify and characterize their direct in vivo binding targets.
+Towards this end, we performed bioinformatics analyses on a dataset including ChIP-sequencing, ChIP-Chip, genetic profiles of Hoxa9 and Meis1 functional experiments.
 We identified the patterns of regulatory controls on transcription by Hoxa9 and Meis1 through both sequence-binding and epigenetic modifications.
 In this chapter, I focus on the methodological components of the analysis and discuss the statistical aspects and modeling challenges involved in analyzing such multi-modal datasets.
-We refer readers to (Huang et al., 2010) for more detailed biological interpretation of the findings derived from the analysis reported here.
+We refer readers to (Huang et al., 2010) for more direct and detailed biological translation of the findings derived from analysis reported here.

-4.2.1 High confidence Hoxa9/Meis1 (H/M) binding sites were determined with ChIP-seq analysis
+4.2.1 High confidence Hoxa9/Meis1 (H/M) binding sites were determined with ChIPseq analysis